MARVEX

 First Appearance: Daring Mystery Comics#3/7 (April, 1940)

 Powers/Abilities: Marvex's body is made of a "strange metal" called "super fabri-steel", presumably of Fifth-Dimensional origin, which makes him practically indestructible.
+His structure seems also airtight as he can survive underwater and in the vacuum of space.
 He is extremely strong, and can pull a car for miles with no apparent strain.
-He is also fast enough to keep up with a speeding car, and can jump at least as high as a thirteenth-story window.
-The "delicate mechanism" in his brain which gives him sentience also gives him a high degree of intelligence.
+He is also fast enough to keep up with a speeding car, and can jump at least as high as a thirteenth-story window, even out into space.
+The "delicate mechanism" in his brain which gives him sentience also gives him a high degree of intelligence but also a violent streak.
 He can broadcast radio messages.
 Despite his rugged construction, strong physical abuse can temporarily disrupt his functioning, and he is susceptible to magnets.
 He sometimes wears normal 1940s street clothes.

 (Daring Mystery Comics#4/5) - Marvex and Crandall discussed Crandall's friend Jim Hansen, who had been convicted of murder and sent to Death Row.
 Crandall was sure Hansen was innocent, but all the witnesses who could have helped clear his name had mysteriously vanished.
 As Marvex left Crandall's home, he came across a bank robbery, which he quickly foiled.
 The police came and took the robbers -- Spike Green and his gang -- prisoner.
 However, as Marvex left the scene of the crime, he was caught in a steel net by some of Green's other henchmen and dragged behind their car.
 The rough treatment temporarily deactivated Marvex, and he did not awaken until they had thrown him off a boat into the harbor.
 The shock of the cold brought Marvex around, and he freed himself, heading up to the boat.
 There, he overheard that Green was planning a jailbreak before Jim Hansen (in the same cell block) would be able to identify him as the real killer.
 Having heard all he needed, Marvex defeated all of the thugs on the boat and called the harbor police.
 He then commandeered their car and headed for the prison.